jboss-developer/jboss-eap-quickstarts/wsba-participant-completion-simple/README.md

         mvn clean test -Parq-jbossas-remote

-Investigate the Console Output
+Investigate the Server Log
 ----------------------------

-The following expected output should appear.
-The output explains what actually went on when these tests ran.
+The following messages should appear in the server log.
+Note there may be other log messages interlaced between these.
+The messages trace the steps taken by the tests.

 Test success: